-Now the home of the Exploratorium and the Palace of Fine Arts Theatre, it was considered by many to be the most beautiful of eleven great exhibit palaces built for the exhibition.
+Now the home of the Palace of Fine Arts Theatre, the several structures were considered by many to be the most beautiful of eleven great exhibit palaces built for the exhibition.

 Berkeley architect Bernard Maybeck chose the theme of a Roman ruin in the mood of a Piranese engraving along with Greek elements and a reflecting lagoon reminiscent of similar settings in Europe.

 Maybeck said the Palace of Fine Arts was designed to show "the mortality of grandeur and the vanity of human wishes."

 The picturesque Palace of Fine Arts is a favorite location for weddings and a stop on several San Francisco tours.
 The location has been featured in many TV shows and movies from Alfred Hitchcock's Vertigo to The Rock with Sean Connery and Nicolas Cage.
 Disney's California Adventure has a replica of the Palace of Fine Art's rotunda.

 William G. Merchant, a young architect in Maybeck's office, designed many of the decorative elements on the Palace of Fine Arts and spent the last ten years of his life planning its restoration.